-Are you a Christian, a good listener and able to walk a mile of waterways a week?
+Are you a Christian, a good listener and able to walk around a mile of waterways a week?

 Chaplains share in the good and bad times and are supportive and encouraging of all, regardless of religion, orientation or race.
-They support people of all faiths and none and are happy to discuss spiritual and practical matters if invited to do so.
+We support people of all faiths and none and are happy to discuss spiritual and practical matters if invited to do so.

 Our key values are to “Act justly, to love mercy and walk humbly with our God.”
 Micah 6:8

 A model Chaplain would be:

 - Listener: Listen, listen and listen!
 This is a key attribute: being aware and seeking to understand how to use appropriate language, tone and volume according to the situation.

 - Christian faith: a mature Christian faith and a strong commitment to the ethos and values of the Christian Church.